python/devinabox/README.rst

 sure to install the command-line tools (e.g. in Mavericks, ``xcode-select --install``).

-If new contributors think they may be doing C development, suggest LLVM + clang for better error reporting than gcc.
+If new contributors think they may be doing C development, suggest the use of LLVM + clang as this provides better error reporting than gcc.

-For Windows users, tell them to download and install Visual C++ Express (http://www.microsoft.com/express/Downloads/) **ahead of time**.
+For Windows users, ask them to download and install Visual C++ Express (http://www.microsoft.com/express/Downloads/) **ahead of time**.